T. J. Otzelberger

-Thomas John Otzelberger (born September 17, 1977) is an American college basketball coach who is currently the head coach at Iowa State University.
+Thomas John Otzelberger (born September 17, 1977) is an American college basketball coach who is currently the head men's basketball coach at Iowa State University.

 Early life

 Otzelberger was born in Milwaukee, Wisconsin, the son of Thomas L. and Jackie A. Otzelberger.
 He attended Thomas More High School in Milwaukee, Wisconsin, where he was a three-year starter on the varsity basketball team.
-He played college basketball at the University of Wisconsin-Whitewater, and was team captain for two years.
+He played college basketball at the University of Wisconsin–Whitewater, and was team captain for two years.

 Personal life

 On June 1, 2013, he married Alison Lacey, former ISU women's basketball standout, former WNBA player, and former coach of the Marshalltown Community College women's basketball team.
 They have three children.

 Community service

 Otzelberger is openly passionate about teaching young people and was actively involved in the National Association of Basketball Coaches "Stay in to Win" program.
 This program was set up to help students focus on making important decisions in order to become more successful in school and impact their overall quality of life.
 Otzelberger is also highly involved with the Boys and Girls Clubs of America.
 He is also a member of the Villa 7 Consortium, which aims to develop the nation's top assistant coaches.